Mount Shari

 Mount Shari (斜里岳, Shari-dake) is a quaternary stratovolcano and one of Japan's 100 famous mountains.
 Its summit is 1547 m.
 The summit consists of Mount Shari, Southern Mount Shari (南斜里岳, minamishari-dake) and the western ridge.
-It is located on the Hokkaidō's Shiretoko Peninsula on the border of Shari and Kiyosato in Shari District, Abashiri and Shibetsu in Shibetsu District, Nemuro.
+It is located on the Hokkaido's Shiretoko Peninsula on the border of Shari and Kiyosato in Shari District, Okhotsk and Shibetsu in Shibetsu District, Nemuro.

 Naming

 Its former name in the Ainu language was Onnenupuri.
 The name Shari in Ainu means marshes where reeds are growing.
 It is also known by the names Okhotsk Fuji (オホーツク富士, ohōtsuku fuji) or Shari Fuji (斜里富士, shari fuji).

 Geology

 The mountain is made mainly of andesite, dacite, and basalt.

 Climbing routes

 The most popular ascent route starts from the Kiyosato side.
 A public bus (Sharibus) runs three times a day (first at 6:30) from Shiretokoshari Station to the start of the trail.